blessinvarkey/musings/posts/aws/aws.md

 # aws notes
-The following notes are part of my ongoing aws exploration.

 Machine learning is used when:
 - tasks cannot be adequately solved using a simple (deterministic), rule-based solution.